sliit-foss/gists/whatsapp-bot-multi-device-installation.md

 # <center>WhatsApp Bot installation - Multi Device </center>
 ## Description
 This is a WhatsApp bot installation guide for [levanter](https://github.com/lyfe00011/whatsapp-bot-md.git) bot.
 The bot is unofficial and is not affiliated with WhatsApp.

+## Usages
+- This bot can be used to automate tasks on WhatsApp.
+- It can help you download social media posts and videos ( facebook, instagram, twitter, youtube, etc).
+- It can help you to get information about a movie, series, anime, etc.
+- You also can make custom plugins for the bot.
+- There are many more features available in the bot.

 ## Prerequisites
 - A smartphone with an active WhatsApp account.